Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Additional Experiments

 \subsection{t-SNE Visualizations}

-We present our visualizations for all the baselines in our experiments in this section.
+In this section, we present our visualizations for all the baselines in our experiments.
 For all the figures, synthetic samples are in \textbf{blue}, real samples in train split are in \textbf{red}, and real samples in test split are in \textbf{orange}.
-We discuss our procedure for t-SNE visualizations in \Cref{appendix:detail:evaluate:tsne}.
+We discuss our procedure for t-SNE visualizations in Supplementary Material \ref{appendix:detail:evaluate:tsne}.